Tuwharetoa, Te Arawa

 Kaitiakitanga refers to guardianship, which talks of the Kaitiaki, the assistants of the gods, who nurture and guard this land, and the people who live in it.
 Kaitiakitanga is the role of these guardians.

-Although Albert’s work contains many spiritual ideas, he assimilates various aesthetic components to create visual statements.
-Albert adds vibrancy to his works by using bright or multiple colours.
-This gives the work a sense of life and energy that co-insides with the base values that Albert aims to portray.
-He uses a range of materials, including canvas, sketch paper, board, timber, aluminium, steel and stone creating unique pieces or series of works.
+Although Albert’s work contains many spiritual ideas – he has a deep reverence for the higher powers that care for this sacred land – he assimilates various aesthetic components to create visual statements.
+Albert adds vibrancy to his works by using bright or multiple colours and this gives the work a sense of life and energy that coincides with the core values that he aims to portray.

 Albert prefers to give meaning to the things he represents rather then give meaning specifically to his work.
 Although his work could be considered solely related to New Zealand and Maori culture, Albert likes to think of his work as universally relevant incorporating not only Maori ideologies, but Christian ideologies as well.
 His art tells stories – stories of life, of Io (God), of respect for what is sacred, of the creation of the world.